 Do the old-fashioned hard work of traditional SEO.
 Build links, publish content that goes above and beyond to give your users the best information, and utilize keywords your target audience is searching for.

-Focus on city or region-specific content
+Focus on the city or region-specific content

 Publish in local directories